 Another one of Verona's many street artists., I found this one rather scary and a bit creepy.

-I love these little shops which are always full of delicious treats.
+I love little shops like this which are always full of delicious treats.
+You'll find similar ones in nearly every neighborhood of the city.

 Porta Borsari is the 1st century Roman Gateway to the city.
 This is a really pleasant place to sit and sip a Martini.